-The Annual Hunt for 2015 Will be June 20th at the Alaska State Fairgrounds, Palmer, Alaska.
-It is a one day hunt this year with the MatSu Dirt Fishers hunt following on Sunday, June 21st.
-Please plan to attend both days and support 2 great metal detecting clubs working together!
+The Annual Hunt for 2017 Will be July 15th at the Alaska State Fairgrounds, Palmer, Alaska.
+It is a one day hunt with 4 separate hunts.
+Metal detectors and other great prizes.

 The Alaska Treasure Seekers Society